 Another holiday I turned down a similar request, on a spotted, stained and ripped “defective” tablecloth.
 The customer demanded to see the department manager.
 I politely told her she was speaking to him.
 She started asking about each of my possible superiors and I told her that it was a Sunday afternoon they were spending with their families.
-The more polite, calm, quiet and rational I was, the ruder, more excited, louder and crazier she became.
+The ruder, more excited, louder and crazier she was, the more polite, calm, quiet and rational I became.
 The line behind her got longer and more silent as she continued her tirade.
 Finally, realizing that I wasn’t going to give her a refund, she left in a huff, shouting across the aisle that she’d never shop there again.
 For the first time, after more than 15 minutes of calm politeness, I spoke as almost loudly as she did, politely asking her if that was a promise.
 The bystanders applauded.

 A few weeks later I left for a job in an advertising agency, where I developed an even greater appreciation for customer and client satisfaction.